 Edelbert Köb was the founding director of Kunsthaus Bregenz, leading it until 2000, followed by Eckhard Schneider from 2000 to 2008.
 Yilmaz Dziewior became responsible for the program from October 1, 2009, to January 31, 2015.
 His successor is Austrian born Thomas D. Trummer, who has headed Kunsthaus Bregenz since May 1, 2015.
-Since the opening of Kunsthaus Bregenz in 1997, curator Rudolf Sagmeister has provided all of the directors with crucial support in staging each of the exhibitions.

 To date Kunsthaus Bregenz has offered well over a hundred artists from all over the world space for new and, in some cases, unique works, enabling KUB to achieve an internationally renowned position among institutes of contemporary art.
-On July 15 and 16, 2017, the 20th anniversary was marked by a two-day celebration.